Banana Ball: Party Animals

 During the 2020 shortened Bananas CPL season, the organization debuted a second squad for Banana Ball games at home: the Party Animals, wearing black or pink uniforms.
 Previously, the Banana Ball games were played as intrasquad scrimmage games of the CPL Bananas pre-season.
-The creation of the new team gave the Bananas a true home or away opponent in its exhibition gamedays during most of the season.
 In 2024, the Party Animals were fleshed out as a more permanent team with its own slate of games outside of the Bananas tour.
+Some fans have begun to question whether Banana Ball is still "family-friendly" given the antics of this team which includes things like players dancing shirtless in-between innings, players climbing on top of dugouts and then ditching their shirts, and a “cougar race,” for which moms are summoned from the crowd and ordered to give piggyback rides to shirtless players around the diamond.
+The team has been called the "gayest team in baseball" thanks to their theatrical, swagger-heavy routines that heavily borrow from queer and drag culture.

 Firefighters

-Debuting on October 5, 2023, as part of the 2024 season launch night, the Firefighters wear firefighter themed uniforms, including firefighter helmets.
+Debuting on October 5, 2023, as part of the 2024 season launch night, the Firefighters wear firefighter-themed uniforms, including firefighter helmets instead of the usual batting helmets used by the rest of the league.
+Starting in 2025, they have their own slate of games separate from the Bananas tour.

-Visitors

-Introduced in June 2024, the Visitors serve as opponents for the Party Animals or Bananas in games when the other team faces the Firefighters.
-The Visitors wear generic gray uniforms with blue numbering (with no names on the back of jerseys) and constitute the minor league training wing of the Bananas organization.

 Texas Tailgaters

 The Texas Tailgaters were announced on October 3, 2024, during the 2025 season launch night, as the fourth team in the league and fifth overall.
-Despite the name, the team is also currently based in Savannah, Georgia, but it will headline games in Texas in September 2025.
+Despite the name, the team is also currently based in Savannah, Georgia, but it hosted home games in Texas and Oklahoma since their inaugural season.
 The Tailgaters are the first semi-regional team to launch since the original Bananas.
 In addition to their Texas headlining tour, the Tailgaters' first season was also successfully held with games across the country against the other three league teams.
 They wear elements of the Texas state flag colors in their uniform jerseys.
+The Tailgaters would again be given their own slate of home games as part of the BBCL beginning in 2026.

 Loco Beach Coconuts

 On October 9, 2025, as part of the 2026 season launch night, the BBCL announced the creation of the Loco Beach Coconuts, which will make their league debut in 2026 with their tropical and beach-themed uniforms.
-The team having a Hawaii theme with the mascot speculated to be a coconut.
+The team has a beach and oceanic theme with their two mascots, Coco the Coconut and Peter Colada, whom the team debuted during the 2026 Bananaland at Sea Cruise.
+Former MLB outfielder Shane Victorino was announced as the first "primetime coach and manager" for the team.